charmoniumQ/blog-content/_posts/2017-05-20-creative-thinking-in-math-class.md

 This style of thinking is valuable without a mentor as well.
 Students should learn that even though they can't answer the big question, they can still make up other small questions (using some of their own ingenuity) which they can answer.
 Perhaps math units should start with guiding questions, and then slowly allow the student to make up their own questions.
 Currently, there is absolutely no incentive for students to think of their own questions about the concepts they are learning.

-## Transferable skill: communication: explaining and persuading
+## Transferable Skill: Communication: Explaining and Persuading

 The method of teaching used above is called the "Socratic method."
 Socrates famously [explained mathematics to an uneducated servant](https://en.wikipedia.org/wiki/Meno#Dialogue_with_Meno.27s_slave).
 Explaining complicated things in simple terms is an art.
 There is not necessarily a 'right' way of explaining something, but some ways are better than others.